 - What criteria will the judges use to assess applications?

 - What kind of projects has Europlanet funded in the past?

 Who can apply?

-Anyone can apply that wants to run an outreach activity in a country that is participating in the Europlanet project or in a member state of the EU.
+Anyone can apply that wants to run an outreach activity in a country that is participating in the Europlanet Research Infrastructure or Society or in a member state of the EU.
 The outreach activity must be linked to planetary science.

 How much can I apply for?

-Europlanet can award grants of amounts between 5 000 and 15 000 Euros.
+In the 2023 edition, Europlanet will be awarding grants of between 1 000 and 5 000 Euros.
 You will need to include a detailed breakdown of your budget and a timeline showing project milestones in your application.

-Please note that Europlanet only has 15,000 Euros of funding available per round.
+Please note that Europlanet only has limited funding available per round.
 Although you can apply for the full amount, successful applicants may be offered a reduced amount if there are other strong applications that Europlanet also wishes to fund.

 What are the aims of Europlanet in setting up the funding scheme?

 By setting up the funding scheme, Europlanet aims to: